 Common mistakes beginners make when starting to run

 When beginning to run, there are a lot of things to learn.
-It’s essential to be mindful of the basic principles that govern running to avoid injury and make the most of your workouts.
-Unfortunately, many runners fail to take these factors into account and deal with injuries or run less efficiently.
+To avoid getting hurt and get the most out of your workouts, it’s important to remember the basic rules of running.
+Unfortunately, many runners don’t think about these things, so they get hurt or run less well.
 Here are some common mistakes made by beginners who are just getting started in their running careers:

 Running too frequently